Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 1. [Download Properly Smoothed Meshes](https://www.nexusmods.com/morrowind/mods/46747)

 2. In the zip file we just downloaded you'll find multiple BAIN archive folders.
 We are only interested in ***00 Core***.
 Extract its *Meshes* folder to your ***Morrowind/Data Files*** directory.
 When asked to overwrite files, click *Yes*.

+The MCP option requires some .ini edits:

+    [Weather Rain]
+    Rain Diameter=600 -> Change this to Rain Diameter=1200
+    Max Raindrops=450 -> Change this to Max Raindrops=1500
+    [Weather Thunderstorm]
+    Rain Diameter=600 -> Change this to Rain Diameter=1200
+    Max Raindrops=650 -> Change this to Max Raindrops=3000
+    [Weather Snow]
+    Snow Diameter=800 -> Change this to Snow Diameter=1600
+    Max Snowflakes=750 -> Change this to Max Snowflakes=1500